aaseem22/Expense-Tracker-App/README.md

 - **Data Visualization:** Visualize expense data with Compose Charts to gain insights into your spending patterns.

-# # Getting Started
+## Getting Started
-# Prerequisites
+## Prerequisites
--Android Studio with Kotlin support
+- Android Studio with Kotlin support.
--Firebase project with Gmail Authentication enabled -Basic knowledge of Kotlin, Android development, and Firebase setup
+- Firebase project with Gmail Authentication enabled
+- Basic knowledge of Kotlin, Android development, and Firebase setup

-# Installation
+## Installation
 1.Clone this repository to your local machine:

 bash